West Norfolk Homechoice

-- You will have a local connection if you have been living in the area of the Borough Council of King's Lynn & West Norfolk for at least 3 out of the last 5 years
+- You have a local connection if you have been living in the area of the Borough Council of King's Lynn & West Norfolk for at least 3 out of the last 5 years

-- You will have a local connection if you have close family (parents, children, brothers or sisters) who have been living in the Borough for at least 5 years (evidence of their relationship to you and length of their residence will be required)
+- You have a local connection if you have close family (parents, children, brothers or sisters) who have been living in the Borough for at least 5 years (evidence of their relationship to you and length of their residence will be required)

 Applicants whose income, savings and equity total more than one third of the average suitable property price in West Norfolk will not be admitted to the Homechoice register except where there is an overwhelming need to live in the borough on welfare grounds and where extreme hardship would occur.

 Available properties are advertised on a weekly basis.

 You can register bids from Wednesday of each week using this website.
 Click on ‘Bid for a property using West Norfolk Homechoice’ at the top of this page and register to use the service.

 All bids for advertised properties must be received by 12 noon on the Monday following them becoming available.